 Description

-“Lacrimae Rerum” – words from Virgil’s Aeneid – the work that laid the seed of national identity, which turned the city-state, Rome, into one of the most powerful empires in human history.
+When Marlinski spoke about the painting he said: ““Lacrimae Rerum” – words from Virgil’s Aeneid – the work that laid the seed of national identity, which turned the city-state, Rome, into one of the most powerful empires in human history.
 Ethereal embodiment of angst without object for its dread, and sorrow without object of pity, dictates the sharpness of the line and shapes this painting.
 Hope opens the door to the consciousness at a moment of an internal conflict between imagination and perception of reality, love and hate, delight and gloom, doom and blessing.
 The pure tears that lie at heart of things mark the dawn of wisdom, indomitable courage and resilience in life’s fights defying fate and human foolishness.

 Someone told me that the thick lines here seem to capture a demon.
 Or they captured time – the past, the present and the future.
 How far we’ve come… How far we are… How far we’ll go… I could argue that the only infinite of these is now.
 When looking at this painting now, from a viewer’s perspective, it evokes numerous correlations to some great artworks from the past in its own way.
 Time, certainly, plays some kind of a role here.
 Most importantly, the thought of defining a mask and its context with three freehand lines opened a new dimension in this series.
 I was fascinated and translated these lines into more paintings…